kiranbakale/AMI-Readme/docs/environment_advanced_geo.md

 ```

 - `object_storage_replica_kms_key_id` - The ARN used to encrypt the secondaries object storage buckets.

-:warning:&nbsp; You must ensure you have copied over all of the settings listed above in full.
-Failure to do so will cause Geo Replication to fail.

 Once the settings have been added you will need to rerun `terraform apply` for the primary site.
 This will create the replication rules from the primaries source buckets to the secondaries.
 Finally, be sure to add `geo_enable_object_storage_replication: false` into your primary sites ansible inventory.
 This will prevent Ansible from enabling Geo managed object storage replication.